noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam-policy-ref.md

 ## actions: SERVICE_ID:SERVICE_ACTION
 ### useful examples: check the resource docs for actions as its too long to capture here
-sts:AssumeRole
-dynamodb:PutItem
-execute-api:Invoke
+sts:AssumeRole # allows the stated principals to assume the rule dynamodb:PutItem execute-api:Invoke
 apigateway:*
-logs:Create* # cloudwatch logs: any action starting with Create
+logs:Create* # cloudwatch logs: any action starting with Create iam:GetUser

 ## principals: generally its an ARN, can also use the following values
-Principle: "*"  # for everyone, and can then be used with other policies
-Principle: "AWS" # applies to all resources, and no other policies are taken into account
+*  # for everyone, and can then be used with other policies AWS # applies to all resources, and no other policies are taken into account
+AWS: 12345 # specific account
+AWS: arn:aws:iam:1234 # same as above, but uses an ARN
+AWS: [arn:aws:iam:1234:/user/someName] # a specific case-sensitive user(s) in an account
+AWS: arn:aws:iam::1234:role/roleName
+Federated: www.amazon.com # federated web identities
+Federated: arn:aws:iam::12345:saml-provider/provider-name # federated saml providers
+Service: [elasticmapreduce.amazonaws.com] # i.e. longServiceName.amazonaws.com

 ### Services: SERVICE_ID.amazonaws.com
 lambda.amazonaws.com
 s3.amazonaws.com

-## resources:
+## resources: an object that exists within a service
-### arn:aws:RESOURCE_KEY:REGION:ACCOUNT_ID:SOMETHING_HERE
+### arn:aws:SERVICE_KEY:REGION:ACCOUNT_ID:RESOURCE_SCOPE

 arn:aws:dynamodb:us-west-2::table/test
 arn:aws:execute-api:us-east-1:*:account-id/stage/POST/mydemoresource/*